benjaminsnorris/FirebaseReSwift/README.md

 Generic action indicating that an object was added from Firebase and should be stored in the app state.
 The action is scoped to the object type that was added.
 - Parameters:
-    - T:      The type of object that was added.
+    - `T`:      The type of object that was added.
 Must conform to `Unmarshaling` to be parsed from JSON.
-    - object: The actual object that was added.
+    - `object`: The actual object that was added.

 #### Object changed
 > `ObjectChanged<T: Unmarshaling>: Action`

 Generic action indicating that an object was changed in Firebase and should be modified in the app state.
 The action is scoped to the object type that was added.
 - Parameters:
-    - T:       The type of object that was changed.
+    - `T`:       The type of object that was changed.
 Must conform to `Unmarshaling` to be parsed from JSON.
-    - object:  The actual object that was changed.
+    - `object`:  The actual object that was changed.

 #### Object removed
 > `ObjectRemoved<T: Unmarshaling>: Action`

 Generic action indicating that an object was removed from Firebase and should be removed in the app state.
 The action is scoped to the object type that was added.
 - Parameters:
-    - T:       The type of object that was removed.
+    - `T`:       The type of object that was removed.
 Must conform to `Unmarshaling` to be parsed from JSON.
-    - object:  The actual object that was removed.
+    - `object`:  The actual object that was removed.

 #### Object errored
 > `ObjectErrored<T>: Action`

 Generic action indicating that an object has an error when parsing from a Firebase event.
 The action is scoped to the object type that was added.
 - Parameters:
-    - T:       The type of object that produced the error
+    - `T`:       The type of object that produced the error
-    - error:   An optional error indicating the problem that occurred
+    - `error`:   An optional error indicating the problem that occurred

 #### Object subscribed
 > `ObjectSubscribed<T>: Action`

 Generic action indicating that an object was subscribed to in Firebase.
 The action is scoped to the object type that was added.
 - Parameters:
-    - T:           The type of object that can be subscribed or not
+    - `T`:           The type of object that can be subscribed or not
-    - subscribed:  Flag indicating subscription status
+    - `subscribed`:  Flag indicating subscription status

 ## Integration